stephenreid321/metacrisisxyz/Transcripts/Saving Civilization: Healthcare, Tech, Democracy (w Daniel Schmachtenberger).md

-to engage in situations "that need all of the capacity we currently have. "let's generate more," right? so hormesis is the property of systems to upregulate their capacity and response to stress that is near the boundary of what they can handle. and exercise is a classic example, [1725](https://www.youtube.com/watch?v=_7aIgHoydP8&t=1725.209s)

-but that's why you do hot-cold therapy is, one of the reasons for hot-cold therapy is you're creating a kind of metabolic hormesis, and as you're exposing yourself to more variance of temperature, the body actually regulates. it has an impetus to
+to engage in situations "that need all of the capacity we currently have. "let's generate more," right? so hormesis is the property of systems to upregulate their capacity and response to stress that is near the boundary of what they can handle. and [[exercise]] is a classic example, but that's why you do hot-cold therapy is, one of the reasons for hot-cold therapy is you're creating a kind of metabolic hormesis, and as you're exposing yourself to more variance of temperature, the body actually regulates. it has an impetus to